 Vaping has risks, regardless of what you vape.
-Although it’s less risky than smoking cigarettes, the safest option is to avoid vaping and smoking altogether.
+Starting to use e-cigarettes or switching from tobacco products to e-cigarettes increases your risk of adverse health effects.
+The safest option is to avoid vaping and smoking altogether.

 Research into the health effects of vaping is ongoing, and it may take some time before we understand the long-term risks.

-Here’s what we currently know about the effects of vaping fluids with and without nicotine, as well as vaping marijuana or CBD oil.
+Here’s what we currently know about the effects of vaping fluids with and without nicotine and vaping cannabis or CBD.

 Preliminary research suggests vaping poses risks to heart health.